GregoryVds/tcpsnitch/README.md

 Comptabible with Linux only (tested on Ubuntu & Elementary only).

-The following applications have been tested and are compatible: Firefox, Epiphany, VLC, Steam.
+The following applications have been tested and are compatible: Firefox, Epiphany, VLC, Steam, Transmission, QbitTorrent, Spotify, Dropbox, x2goclient..

 The following applications are NOT compatible: Chrome, any Chromium based app such as Opera, Electron..